Why is self-awareness a vital skill to master?

 You have probably heard of mindfulness meditation.
 It’s a simple practice to keep your focus on your breath or some other physics lesson.
-Then, if you notice that your thought migrates to other thoughts, pay close attention to the focus.
+Then, if you notice that your thought migrates to other ideas, pay close attention to the direction.

 Regular mindfulness practice opens your eyes to how the thinking mind works and how much more you have than just your thoughts’ content.

 It regularly is addressed that great writers are great observers of the world around them.
 And it is this ability to notice the fine details and features of life that allows them to recreate it so movingly in their work.